lesterst/RepData_PeerAssessment1/PA1_template.md

 ## ..   ...        ...      ...
 ```

 I preprocess the data by creating a new column called ichar4 which is a string version of the time interval padded with zeros.
 I then paste this string to the date string to create a POSIXct date-time called dt.
-This makes use of the dplyr library and the lubridate library.
+I also made a couple additional columns to experiement with for the time intervals.
+One is called dhour and it is the decimal hour (hour+minutes/60) and one called fhour which expresses the time interval as a factor.
+These are to enable better plotting.